CharlinZheng/CharlinZheng.github.io/content/research/_index.md

       # Add your Hero text here
       text: |
         <br>
-        My research focuses on the **digital transformation of power electronics and energy systems**.
+        My research focuses on the **digital transformation** of power electronics and energy systems.
 I aim to develop advanced control and optimization methods that enhance the efficiency, reliability, and sustainability of modern power systems.

     design:
       # Choose an optional background color, gradient, image, or video